md-amirozzaman-niaz/dbpanel/README.md

 Example *(value)*:
 + `id,name,email` `name,email,phone`

-### To Check Controller method
+### To Check Controller or Model

-Just type your controller class and method as
+Just type your Controller or Model class name and method as

 ```
 YourControllerName@method
 ```

-If you had a subfolder from Controller folder, then pass as
+If you had a subfolder from Controller or Model default folder, then pass as

 ```
 YourSubfolderName.YourControllerName@method